GrowGardens.ai

 Avoid

-• Peas (too warm now)
+• Peas (too late to plant)

-• Cool-season root crops (late sowing risks poor yield)
+• Cool-season root crops like radishes

 Next 2 weeks

-• Mulch raised beds to retain moisture
+• Mulch around plants to conserve moisture

 FAQs